Tobacco Industry Marketing

 - The FCLAA also prohibits certain means of advertising concerning cigarettes, such as advertising on radio and television.15

 Learn about the American Lung Association’s programs to help you or a loved one quit smoking, and join our advocacy efforts to reduce tobacco use and exposure to secondhand smoke.
-Visit Lung.org or call the Lung HelpLine at 1-800-LUNGUSA (1-800-586-4872).
+Call the Lung HelpLine at 1-800-LUNGUSA (1-800-586-4872).

 - Tauras JA, O'Malley PM, Johnston LD.
 Effects of Price and Access Laws on Teenage Smoking Initiation: A National Longitudinal Analysis.
 ImpacTeen - YES!
 Research Papers.
 April 2001.